Golf Golz

 1. Enhanced Comfort for Larger Hands: Those with larger hands may find this grip more comfortable because it allows for a more natural finger grip position, lowering the chance of cramping or discomfort during long play.

-1. Increased Swing Speed: Using the golf Overlap grip can result in more consistent hand movement throughout the swing, ultimately boosting clubhead speed as well as ball distance.
+1. Increased Swing Speed: Using the golf Overlap grip can result in more consistent hand movement throughout the swing, ultimately boosting clubhead speed as well as golf ball distance.

 Disadvantages Of The Overlapping Golf Grip